CobiontID/CobiontID.github.io/examples.md

   }
 </style>

+#

+This example comes from the [From Specimens to Genomes](https://www.ebi.ac.uk/training/events/from-specimens-genomes/) course, and was chosen to illustrate that some samples can be tricky to unpick because they contain many different organisms.

 ## Example: _Hylocomiadelphus triquetrus_ (big shaggy moss)
 ### Marker scan
 HMM profiles of marker genes, such as rRNAs, which are well-sampled and conserved, are useful for taxonomic assignment of genomes that are otherwise diverged from their closest sequenced relative.
 We can therefore use them to get an overview of which species are present in a given sample, and to construct streamlined databases for read classification.
 In this case, there is evidence of multiple bacteria.
 A combination of assembly, read mapping and compositional clustering then allows the sequences to be assigned to groups that can be tagged with this taxonomic information.